Images purportedly showing the x-ray of a 900-pound man have been circulating online since at least June 2014:

 After a fortnight, Keith manages to stand for the first time in years.
 Surgery can now go ahead, but whether Keith can survive an operation and begin the next stage in his fight for a normal life now hangs in the balance.
 With the help of his family and obesity experts, can he turn his life around — or is it too late?

 A segment of the documentary featured a computer generated conceptual model of what Martin's x-ray might have looked like.
-While these images may have given viewers a better understanding of the skeletal structure of a 900-pound man, they aren't actual x-rays of Keith Martin's frame:
+While these images may have given viewers a better understanding of the skeletal structure of a 900-pound man, they weren't actual x-rays of Keith Martin's frame: